chrismytton/chrismytton.github.io/_posts/2013-07-17-golang-static-http-file-server.markdown

 var root = flag.String("root", ".", "Define the root filesystem path")

 func main() {
+	flag.Parse()
 	panic(http.ListenAndServe(":"+*port, http.FileServer(http.Dir(*root))))
 }
 ```

-The actual meat of the program is the single line inside the main
+The actual meat of the program is the second line inside the main
 function. `http.ListenAndServe` accepts an address to listen on as the first argument,
 and an object which implements the `http.Handler` interface as the second,
 in this case `http.FileServer`.
 If